Chronic obstructive pulmonary disease (COPD) is a group of diseases that cause damage to the lungs. Emphysema is a type

-Knowing when to seek medical treatment for COPD and emphysema can be difficult, as initial symptoms may not be obvious.
-Anyone who experiences the symptoms listed above should speak to a doctor promptly.
+Knowing when to seek medical treatment for COPD and emphysema can be difficult as initial symptoms may not be obvious.
+Anyone who experiences the above symptoms should speak with a doctor promptly.

 If a person is already receiving treatment, they will need to seek medical care if any of the following occur:

 - shortness of breath that is worse or more frequent than usual

 - changes to color, amount, or thickness of mucus or sputum